mirage/irmin/README.md

 revert mechanisms.
 It is designed to use a large variety of backends, although it is optimized for append-only store.

-Irminsule is written in pure OCaml, and can thus be compiled to Javascript -- to run in the browsers, and into a Mirage microkernels -- to run directly on top of Xen.
+Irminsule is written in pure OCaml.
+It can thus be compiled to Javascript -- and run in the browsers; or into a Mirage microkernel -- and run directly on top of Xen.

 ### Build & Install